VirgilSecurity/awesome-virgil/docs/dot-net-cshart-keys-sdk.rst

 Get a Private Key
 =========

 This operation is used to get a private key.
 You must pass a prior verification of the Virgil Card in which your public key is used.
-And then you must obtain a **ValidationToken** depending on your Virgil Card (global `Obtaining a global validation token`_ or  private `Obtaining a private validation token`_).
+And then you must obtain a **ValidationToken** depending on your Virgil Card (global `Obtaining a global ValidationToken`_ or  private `Obtaining a private ValidationToken`_).

 .. code-block:: csharp